tasmota/docs/docs/Bluetooth.md

 </table>

 #### Unsupported Devices

 For LYWSD03MMC the sensor data in the advertisements is encrypted.
 It is highly unlikely to read data with the NRF24L01 out-of-the-box in the future.
 You can use an HM-1x module for this sensor.

+### Beacon

+A simplified presence dection will scan for regular BLE advertisements of a given BT-device defined by its MAC-address.
+It is important to know, that many new devices (nearly every Apple-device) will change its MAC every few minutes to prevent tracking.
+If the driver receives a packet from the "beacon" a counter will be (re-)started with an increment every second.
+This timer is published in the TELE-message, presented in the webUI and processed as a RULE.
+The stability of regular readings will be strongly influenced by the local environment (many BLE-devices nearby or general noise in the 2.4-GHz-band).

 ## Getting data from BT Xiaomi Devices